Fulidi/sneaklove/readme.md

 ## Bonuses

-- 1 make the shop responsive with flex and media-queries
+-  OK  1 make the shop responsive with flex and media-queries

 - 2 add some custom categories @ /prod-add